libelle/MoI-scripts/readme.md

 When running MoI, use your short-cut to launch FileToShapes.
 Select your source file.

 Use the drop down to choose what shape you want to generate at each point.

+The checkbox options should be relatively self-explanatory.

+* Check "Use val to vary shape size?" to make the script use the size value to alter the shape size.
+If your file is 3D, unchecking this won't work.
+* Check "Use val to vary shape Z-axis offset?" to cause the shapes to move up the Z-axis based on the size.
+Best used with 2D data files.
+* If you checked the Z-Axis offset, there will also be a field labeled "Coefficient."
+This is the value that the Z-Axis offset will be multiplied by, and defaults to 1.
-If you check the box below, the newly created shapes will be selected after they are generated.
+* If you check "Select newly created shapes?", the newly created shapes will be selected after they are generated.

-Click on "Done" and soon(ish), your shapes will be generated!
+Click on "Done" and eventually, your shapes will be generated!
 I'm not sure about Windows, but unfortunately MoI running in the Wine environment on Mac OS doesn't utilize more than one CPU core, so something like the 50x50 examples below will take a few minutes (while on my machine, seven cores sit around bored).
 I should probably add a progress bar of sorts, if I could figure out how.

 ###Fergzample
 There are three sample files: